hammerheim-game/hammerheim-rules/5-warbands.md

 The Possessed may sacrifice the prisoner.
 The leader of the warband will gain +1 Experience if they do so.
-Captives who are exchanged or ransomed retain all their weapons, armour and equipment; if captives are sold, killed or turned to Zombies, their weaponry, etc, is retained by their captors.
+Captives who are exchanged or ransomed retain all their weapons, armor and equipment; if captives are sold, killed or turned to Zombies, their weaponry, etc, is retained by their captors.
 62-63 HARDENED